-Inhibitory antibodies at low titer can be overcome by saturating levels of the deficient factor, whereas bleedings in patients with high titer need to be treated with "bypassing agents".
+Inhibitory antibodies at low titer can be overcome by saturating levels of the deficient factor, whereas severe bleedings in patients with high titer need to be treated with "bypassing agents".
 These agents will not be affected by the factor VIII or IX inactivating antibodies but induce hemostasis.
 There are two bypassing agents currently available in Nordic countries; one plasma-derived activated prothrombin complex concentrate (aPCC) and one recombinant coagulation factor VIIa (rFVIIa).
 These agents are also used in inhibitor patients for the cover of surgical procedures and in the prevention of bleeds (prophylaxis).
-The most favorable option for inhibitor patients is the eradication of the inhibitor by immune tolerance induction (ITI) therapy.
+A bi-specific antibody (emicizumab) administered subcutaneously is now since a few years also available and has been effectively used for prophylaxis in hemophilia A. The most favorable option for inhibitor patients is the eradication of the inhibitor by immune tolerance induction (ITI) therapy.
 In this therapy, regular infusions of factor concentrates (factor VIII or IX) are administered (usually daily and at high doses) for weeks to years with or without immune-modulating drugs.
-We recommend that the ITI should be performed according to an international protocol and the patients should be recruited to international studies whenever possible.